 Among that long list of rules is a concept known as log requirements and audit logs, which require you to carefully track all of the data kept by your computer systems that interact with patient information.
 This is a large umbrella, and it is better understood when broken into smaller, more concise pieces.

 Log compliance is a large, complicated issue.
 Healthcare regulations force you to collect very specific information and handle it in closely regulated ways.
-Aside from how you collect actual health and patient data, you’re required to look at system-level information to assert that the data is stored, transmitted and otherwise treated in a way that complies with regulations.
+Aside from how you collect actual health and patient data, from patient web portals to healthcare mobile applications, you’re required to look at system-level information to assert that the data is stored, transmitted, and otherwise treated in a way that complies with regulations.